A diagnostic assessment allows you to fully discuss your individual support needs.

 For all UK & EU Students: £125 (applicable for UK & EU students with 6 months or more remaining on their current course of study with Keele University)

-If you are unable to keep the appointment, please telephone +44(0)1782 733950, or e-mail email@example.com as soon as possible so that we can make alternative arrangements.
-Please note: If you do not attend without giving 48 hours’ notice you may be liable for a cancellation fee of £50
+If you are unable to keep the appointment, please contact the assessor as soon as possible to make alternative arrangements.
+Please note: If you do not attend without giving 48 hours’ notice you may be liable for a cancellation fee.

 Before the assessment takes place, it is good to plan and prepare a list of issues and the kinds of support that you think you will need to access your programmes of learning.
 As we want you to fully participate in the assessment, it would be useful for you to think about the following areas which may affect you such as: